-You may also want to redraw the boundary between your garden beds and grass.
+You may wish to redraw the boundary between your garden beds and grass in springtime.
 Wider beds mean less lawn care, too.
-Here’s how to do it: Use a garden hose to mark out a nice line for your garden beds.
+Here’s a simple way to do it yourself: Use a garden hose to mark out a nice line for your garden beds.
 Then, along this bed line, take a sharp metal edger and drive it into the ground as deep as it will go.
 Dig all along the hose line and then remove the grass that’s there, creating a nice bed.
 Once done, fill up the bed with 2 to 3 inches of mulch (pine bark is a good choice)—or you’ll just get a bed of weeds!
-(See photo below.)
-Now transplant or plant some flowers!
+Then you’re ready to transplant or plant perennial flowers.

-You may be relieved to know that the first mow really shouldn’t occur until the grass level reaches 2 to 3 inches tall.
+Mow the lawn when the grass level reaches 2 to 3 inches tall.
 The lawn needs time to recover after winter.
-We’re becoming fans of “mowing high.”
-Longer grass shades the earth underneath, which allows fewer weed seeds to sprout.
-Also, you won’t need to water your lawn as often.
+However, if the grass grows too long, it shades the roots, which allows fewer weed seeds to sprout.

 If you use a traditional lawn mower, spring is the time to clean (or replace) the filter and spark plugs.
 It’s important to sharpen the mower blade every month or two for a clean cut.
 When you just rip grass and leave it with open cuts, you leave your yard susceptible to fungi and disease.
 See more about lawn care.

 Of course, we have to mention that there are alternatives to grass as well!
-Many folks are starting to use more ground cover plants (such a sedum), walkways, and wider flower beds.
+Many folks are starting to use more ground cover plants (such as sedum), walkways, and wider flower beds.
 There’s also a growing trend to add vegetable garden beds or to integrate edibles (herbs, vegetables, fruit) into your front yard.
-See more about edible landscaping!

-Not everything on this list is necessary for every yard, but we think that we’ve covered everything that you’ll need to think about this spring!
+Not everything on this list is necessary for every yard, but we think that we’ve covered most of what you need to know for spring!